-The Site Plan is in compliance with the 2017 Recreation Guidelines by through a variety of recreation facilities onsite and offsite.
-Future residents and their visitors of all age groups will be adequately served by a variety of active and passive recreation facilities as shown in Table 2 below, which are safe and accessible.
-The children and adult age group, as currently shown in Table 2, does not demonstrate that demand points are being met.
-As conditioned, the Application will include additional pedestrian bridges.
-Therefore, sufficient supply points will be provided to meet the 2017 Recreation Guideline requirements prior to the Certification of the Site Plan.
+The Site Plan is in compliance with the 2017 Recreation Guidelines through a variety of recreation facilities onsite and offsite.
+Future residents and their visitors of all age groups will be adequately served by a variety of active and passive recreation facilities as shown in Table 2 as part of the Staff Report, which are safe and accessible.